rrxrskadosh/dictionary-app/README.md

 # Dictionary App
-Dictionary App is one of the apps that can be made to test out React skills before upgrading ourselves from a beginner to an intermediate level in terms of handling API calls and Handling React Components.
+In this app, make a Dictionary App that will contain meanings, examples, synonyms, and antonyms with the pronunciation of the searched word through an API.

 # Getting Started with Create React App